titoworlddev/curso-react-midudev-giffy/README.md

 This is the project used to make the free **React** course created by midudev.

-In it we learn many things about React such as:
+In it I have learn many things about React such as:

 - Using **JavaScript** libraries
 - Create an app with **create-react-app**